 May 9 to 13, 2022

-Their Excellencies the Right Honourable Mary Simon, Governor General of Canada, and Mr. Whit Fraser will undertake an official visit to Nunavik, northern Quebec, from May 9 to 13, 2022.
+Their Excellencies the Right Honourable Mary Simon, Governor General of Canada, and Mr. Whit Fraser undertook an official visit to Nunavik, northern Quebec, from May 9 to 13, 2022.

-During the visit to the Governor General’s home region, Their Excellencies will travel to Kuujjuaq, on the Koksoak River; to Kangiqsualujjuaq, at the mouth of the George River near where Her Excellency was born; to Kangiqsujuaq, close to the Hudson Strait; and to Inukjuak, on the eastern coast of Hudson Bay.
+During the visit to the Governor General’s home region, Their Excellencies travelled to Kuujjuaq, on the Koksoak River; to Kangiqsualujjuaq, at the mouth of the George River near where Her Excellency was born; and to Inukjuak, on the eastern coast of Hudson Bay.

-Their Excellencies will meet with Inuit leaders, youth groups, teachers, students and members of Nunavik organizations to discuss community wellness, the importance of education, Indigenous reconciliation and mental health.
-They will also learn about new wellness programs in support of youth and families.
+Their Excellencies met with Inuit leaders, youth groups, teachers, students and members of Nunavik organizations to discuss community wellness, the importance of education, Indigenous reconciliation and mental health.
+They also learned about new wellness programs in support of youth and families.